Prince Andrew defends relationship with Jeffrey Epstein, says he never suspected alleged crimes

 Breaking News Emails

-LONDON — Britain’s Prince Andrew broke his silence on his relationship with disgraced financier Jeffrey Epstein Saturday, defending himself amid increased scrutiny on the royal after Epstein's death.
+LONDON — Britain’s Prince Andrew defended his relationship with disgraced financier Jeffrey Epstein Saturday amid increased scrutiny on the royal after Epstein's death.

-Andrew confirmed he met with Epstein and stayed at a number of his homes but said he never witnessed any criminal behavior.
+Andrew, who is one of Queen Elizabeth II's four children, said that he first met Epstein in 1999 and had stayed at a number of his residences, but saw him no more than once or twice a year.

 "At no stage during the limited time I spent with him did I see, witness or suspect any behaviour of the sort that subsequently led to his arrest and conviction," Andrew, 59, said in a statement from Buckingham Palace emailed to NBC News.